John Molson Co-op FAQ

 - Adhere to all policies and procedures governing the processes of job posting, interviews, evaluation and conduct, as outlined in the Terms and Conditions for Co-op Students, as well as to those in the University calendar.

 If your semester GPA drops below 2.7, you will be notified and asked to meet with your Academic Director.
-If your cumulative GPA drops below 2.7, you will be placed on probation.
-If your cumulative GPA drops below 2.7 for two consecutive semesters you may be asked to leave Coop.
+If your cumulative GPA drops below 2.7, you may be placed on probation.
+If your cumulative GPA drops below 2.7 for two consecutive semesters you may be asked to leave Co-op.
 It is expected that Co-op students pass all their academic courses.

 Yes.
-Once you formalize which school you will be attending abroad, we then modify your work-study schedule to accommodate your semester abroad.
+Once you formalize which school you will be attending abroad with Concordia Student Exchange Program (CSEP), Co-op will then modify your work-study schedule to accommodate your semester abroad.

 No. In order to get the most fulfilling Co-op experience, students do a work term in each of the semesters: one in summer, one in fall and one in winter.
 Different fields have different peak periods, and you would want to take advantage of what each time of the year has to offer.